A Guide To Finding Commercial Property Investment Opportunities

 Leisure: Hotels have become a commercial property investment opportunity as the devalued pound attracted tourists.
 The number of tourists in 2017 increased by 8% compared to 2016.
 Forecasters have continued to signify that the hotel industry is remaining strong in 2018.

 Warehouse Sector: As per a recent report, the warehouse sector has been identified as an opportunity for investors.
 However, there has already been a significant take-up of over 11 million square feet throughout the first quarter, and another 7.7 million on its way.
 While delivery may initially be slow, the warehouse sector is still in high demand.

 Retail: Outlet centres and resale properties have become another one of the commercial property investment opportunities within the retail sector of commercial property investment.
 However, shopping centres are continuing to suffer within the investment market, and retail overall has suffered, with little hope for recovery in the near future.

 Healthcare: Overall, forecasters have indicated that the healthcare sector remains in good shape.
 Thus, plenty of investment opportunities are available in this sector.
-For example, renting out D1 properties, including NHS primary care centres, could be an excellent opportunity for investment.
+For example, renting out D1 properties (now referred to as use class F1, as well as some elements of use class E - read more about the new use class changes here), including NHS primary care centres, could be an excellent opportunity for investment.

 Land: Within the first quarter of 2018, there has already been a 4% increase in urban land.
 There is scope for favourable investment is populated with London commuters.
 However, Brighton and Coventry have also been identified as suitable investments for land.
 While build-to-let has been popular, the smaller sites have not been in demand.

 Flex: Knight Frank identified that coworking spaces increased by 48% in 2017.
 As such, Essensys conducted a worldwide survey to evaluate the profitability of these projects.
 Their findings revealed that 40% of these coworking spaces were profitable, which had increased from previous years.
 It is no surprise that so many companies are considering a flexible working space.
 As such, there is also an opportunity for investors.